FahadOS/dissertation/draftInterim.typ

 #pagebreak()

 = Technical Background
 This section will establish the necessary technical background and definitions used for the software project, which will systemically measure Rust's advantages within Linux.
-To effectively quantify Rust's effectiveness as a language within Linux, it is essential to understand what properties of a programming language are advantageous for general kernel development, such as performance and stability.
+To effectively quantify Rust's effectiveness in this context, it is essential to identify the specific characteristics of programming language that are advantageous for general operating system development.
+Performance benchmarks will assess how Rust handles these characteristics, with additional tests such as failure rates under adverse conditions.
 These evaluation metrics also must account for C being the incumbent language within the Kernel, which has significant practical consequences for Rust's adoption and continued integration within Linux.
-This includes such the challenges of interoperability, long-term maintainability and developing a deep understanding of its abilities with direct metric comparisons to C whenever possible.
+This includes the challenges of interoperability, long-term maintainability and developing a deep understanding of its abilities with direct comparisons to C whenever possible.

 == Evaluating Languages for Kernel Programming
 // -> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe'.